ahoward/sekrets/README.md

 ![](header.jpg)

-Create encrypted config files and stop checking in unencrypted information such as keys, or other sensitive information.
+Stop checking in unencrypted information.

 ## About

-Sekrets is a command line tool to create and manage encrypted files for Rails applications and git repositories.
+Sekrets is a command line tool to create and manage encrypted files.

 ## Purpose

 Check encrypted information into a repository and manage it alongside the rest of the code base.

-# RAILS
+# Using with RAILS

+## Setup

-## (Step 1) Add the Sekrets Gem
+### (Step 1) Add the Sekrets Gem

 ```
   gem 'sekrets'